manthelt/ECE434FinalProject/ReadMe.md

 ***Consider making it autostart for full credit. (add line to setup.sh)

 ## Highlights
+- Play a variety of songs
+- Backward, pause/play, and skip functionalities
+- "Manual mode" that allows the user to play their own sequence of notes
 ***Here is where you brag about what your project can do.